utsav0/daily-dev-tips/src/pages/posts/setting-visual-studio-code-up-for-python.md

 ## IntelliSense and documentation

 These are super handy for anyone.
-The plugin will provide IntelliSense auto-complete functionality, as you can see in the screenshot below.
+The plugin will provide IntelliSense auto-complete functionality, as shown in the screenshot below.

 ![VSC Python IntelliSense](https://cdn.hashnode.com/res/hashnode/image/upload/v1620886723334/-utdqavzs.png)

-Furthermore, it can even state documentation when we hover on certain blocks of code.
+Furthermore, it can even state documentation when we hover over certain code blocks.

 ![Python documentation in Visual Studio Code](https://cdn.hashnode.com/res/hashnode/image/upload/v1620886806068/bZv2BnDm5.png)